 Companies are implementing emerging technologies into their apps.
 These include virtual reality, augmented reality, and machine learning.
 They offer immense value to companies willing to make the investment.

 To develop a virtual reality or augmented reality app, you need to consider a few things.
 Both VR and AR require additional hardware and software.
 Invonto uses Oculus Quest and Unity to develop virtual reality apps.
+We recently assisted Merck in building a virtual reality simulation of their laboratory.
+The project required Unity developers, 3D modelers, and knowledge of Oculus hardware.
 Augmented reality requires specific SDKs to develop apps for each platform.
 If you want to develop an AR app for iOS devices you need ARKit.
 If you want to develop an AR app for Android devices you need ARCore.